kcui1995/pyPCEnT/README.md

 7. `Vel (float)`: electronic coupling between reactant and product electronic states in eV, default = 0.0434 eV = 1 kcal/mol

 Since PCEnT is a non-radiative process, the electronic ground state does not participate in the process.
-However, the proton potential of the ground state is essential to calculate the donor emission and acceptor absorption spectra for analyzing the spectral overlap of the system.
+However, the proton potential of the ground state is essential to calculate the total donor emission and acceptor absorption spectra for analyzing the spectral overlap of the system.

 #### Example
 The following code set up an `pyPCEnT` object for rate constant calculation.